 Technically, we should be calling them Bragi The Dash, but we imagine most people are more used to them being referred to as Bragi Dash.
-Like Apple's AirPods or Samsung's Gear IconX, they are set of truly wireless earbuds so there's absolutely no cables flailing around or in between.
+They're Bragi's first-generation hearables.
+The second generation, which is a re-engineered version of the original, is called Bragi Dash Pro.

-Compatible with iPhones, Android phones and some Windows 10 Mobile smartphones, you can stream music from them, answer calls and track three sports; running, cycling and swimming.
+Compatible with iPhones and Android phones, you can stream music from them, answer calls and track three sports; running, cycling and swimming.
 They also work as an MP3 player so you can load up music and leave your smartphone behind at home.

-Bragi recently also announced The Headphone, another pair of wireless buds that cost significantly less than the Dash, but does lack the activity tracking skills of the original.
+If you just want something a little more basic, Bragi also has The Headphone, which is a pair of wireless buds that cost significantly less than the Dash.
+It costs $149.
+However, it does lack the activity tracking and live translation skills of its bigger brother.

 To tinker with all of the settings and activate sports tracking modes, you'll need to download the Bragi app where you'll be able to calibrate the earbuds.
 It's worth noting that when you need to update to the latest version of Bragi's OS, you'll need to drop them back into their case and plug it into your computer using the micro USB cable.
 There's also a Bragi Dash installer program you need to download to get those new features and fixes over to the Dash earbuds.

-Quite a lot and we're going to start with the sports tracking first because that's what really makes the Dash a bit special.
+Quite a lot ,and we're going to start with the sports tracking first because that's what really makes the Dash Pro a bit special.

 In addition to recording motion, there's also an optical heart rate sensor as well that works in a similar fashion to the one included in Jabra's heart rate monitoring Sport headphones.
 This means you can get an indication of workout intensity across the three supported sports.

-Unfortunately, there's no GPS on board and you can't feed data into third party apps like Strava or Runkeeper (yet).
+Unfortunately, there's no GPS on board either the old Dash or the Pro and you can't feed data into third party apps like Strava or Runkeeper (yet).
 You can enable the app to share location data to improve tracking accuracy.

 Listening to music

-These buds are built for listening to music as well serving up up to 4 hours of playback time with 4GB of storage to load up tracks, which has to be done via your computer.
-The waterproof design means you can also use them for swimming too.
-Just make sure you've put on the right sleeves before you jump in the pool.
+They both still have 4GB of storage to load up tracks, which must be done via your computer.
+The waterproof design also means you can use them for swimming, too.
+Just make sure you've put on the right sleeves before you jump into the pool.

 When you first try them out, you might feel like they are a little on the quiet side, so make sure you head into the Bragi app and tinker with the Master Volume and you should get a lot more power.